 “We always overestimate the change that will occur in the next two years and underestimate the change that will occur in the next 10” — Bill Gates.

-Healthcare is one of the most successful stories of our times.
-The demand is driven by a combination of different factors such as pandemics, global population growth, and aging, climate changes, continually evolving patients’ needs, changing lifestyles, and the never-ending cycle of innovations.
+IT solutions for healthcare are one of the most successful stories of our times.
+The demand is driven by a combination of different factors such as pandemics, global population growth, and aging, climate changes, continually evolving patients' needs, changing lifestyles, and the never-ending cycle of innovations.

 The global healthcare system will need to shift to long-term care management and care-based approaches.
 It’s caused by population aging trends: by 2050, one in four people in Europe and North America will be over the age of 65.
 This means that the healthcare ecosystem will face complex needs and more expensive care.